 Ancient Roman Origins

-The Cane Corso originates from the Canis Pugnax, a formidable war dog utilized in ancient Rome.
-These canines were developed for vigor, bravery, and intellect, functioning as battlefield partners, estate sentinels, and hunting dogs for massive quarry.
+The Cane Corso originates from the Canis pugnax, a formidable war dog used in ancient Rome.
+These canines were developed for vigour, bravery, and intellect; they functioned as battlefield partners, estate sentinels, and hunting dogs for massive quarry.

 Following the decline of the Roman Empire, the breed adjusted to country existence in southern Italy, where it safeguarded farms, animals, and households.